kgaughan/uwhoisd-redis-ratelimiter/README.md

 # uwhois-redis-ratelimiter
 A ratelimiting plugin for uwhoisd backed by Redis

-Please see the [uwhoisd](https://github.com/kgaughan/uwhoisd) repositry for documentation.
+Please see the [uwhoisd](https://github.com/kgaughan/uwhoisd) repository for documentation.